 Next is the cross section of a conveyor O-ring, which is the thickness of a given belt.
 For example, the standard O-ring for line shaft conveyor is 3/16” x 13.50” O-ring 83A.
 Since this configuration of a drive belt has a twist, the thickness is lower to allow for the proper stretch of the O-ring.
 The cross-section of a conveyor O-ring can vary from 1/16” all the way up to ¾”.
 While durometer plays a role in the strength of a belt, so does the thickness.
 The thicker a conveyor drive belt the more resilient and powerful the drive belt will be.

 Finally is the length of the conveyor drive belt, which is critical to order the correct length to fit the custom conveyor system that needs spare conveyor O-rings.
 The general length can be found by cutting an O-ring in half; however, these O-rings stretch over time and that could lead to an inaccurate measure of O-ring length.
 When a new conveyor system is installed, it is best to buy additional spare parts, including spare conveyor drive belts.
 By keeping new spare parts on hand, it is possible to get an accurate reading of what replacement conveyor parts are needed before they are damaged or altered.
-To get a very accurate reading use this guide on the Dura-Belt website to get the proper length of your desired conveyor O-Ring belt.
 The length varies depending on centers between rollers, line shaft conveyor, between rollers in the curves, and depth of the groves in pulleys or rollers.